You’re a beginner and all you want to know is when and where to surf.

 Clean, powerful, well groomed waves.
 Boom!

-A few famous peeling waves you may have heard of are:
+A few famous peeling point break waves you may have heard of are:

 These peeling waves give you big green open faces to hone your skills.

 IS IT BETTER TO SURF AT LOW OR HIGH TIDE?

 There’s no hard and fast rule as to whether it’s better to surf at low or high tide, as each break has its own unique optimal condition set where it works best.